 Design is meant to inform, reveal, surprise, and enlighten.
 It can be light, it can be heavy, it can be intelligent, and it can be emotional.
 Design can be many things, but my feeling is that design comes from an idea.
 It can be simple or complex.
 It can be personal or it can be social.
 It can be a product benefit or simply the joy of making something beautiful.
 Everything is designed, whether intentionally or not, and everyone responds to design in some way.

 But perhaps more importantly, the idea of design has context.
 It comes from a history and exists within a social, cultural, or business context.
 In a corporate identity, it can be the expression of an experience that sits within many experiences, some of which are competitive, some of which are supportive.
-In digital, it can be how a brand comes to life through user experience and interaction.
+In digital, it can be how an identity comes to life through user experience and interaction.
 In a book, it can be the expression of an idea with the author’s or designer’s intent in mind.
 The idea of design is a wonderfully complicated and nuanced notion.2

 A corporate identity is a living entity with a strategic idea at its core.
 It’s the balance and summation of all the elements working in unison toward a singular purpose.
 It extends into all viable touchpoints and can easily grow into new products and experiences.